DiscontinuedUpdate: Asics Gel Flux 5

 Updates to Asics Gel Flux 3

 - The 3rd version of the Asics Gel Flux gives reliable cushioning that’s ready to tackle the asphalt.
 The platform itself is smooth and comfortable.
-Breathability and security is handled with grace by the upper unit’s open mesh & synthetic overlays, while the outsole is as protective and durable as ever with its high quality rubber materials.
+Breathability and security are handled with grace by the upper unit’s open mesh & synthetic overlays, while the outsole is as protective and durable as ever with its high-quality rubber materials.

 - Some of the components in the mid-sole are present in order to give the runner a more efficient gait.
 Transitions from the heel to the toe are much smoother because of a specific unit that guides the stride.
 The structural integrity of the shoe is also preserved by a lightweight, but sturdy system in the mid-foot section.

 - Impact protection is a helpful feature that gives the runner more confidence when traversing the ground.
 Landings don’t become worrisome and discomfort isn’t felt during this phase in the running cycle.
 The Asics Gel Flux 3 has a cushioning unit that is able to efficiently protect the foot from impact and shock.